-As a kid, I always felt a sense of fascination watching my mom sew.
+As kids, we always felt a sense of fascination watching our mom sew.
 She had an old classic mechanical Singer sewing machine, and I would watch with a grin on my face as she spins the handle and the needle moves up and down, the fabrics move along the feed dog, and produce beautiful stitches.
+The soundtrack that came out when that machine was sewing was the best music in the world.
 The sound of the moving parts of the machine was music to my ears, so much so that I believed I had one of the best kids sewing machines (I’m not talking about toy machines).
 I remember spending hours trying to use the machine when my mom wasn’t around.
 I fell in love with sewing and have been sewing ever since.

 Kids today aren’t that much different from us.
-They might have their iPads and iPhones are spend an awful lot of time on social media.
-But there are a lot of kids asking for sewing machines so they too can sew their own projects.
+They might have their iPads and iPhones and spend an awful lot of time on social media.
+But there are lots of kids asking for sewing machines so they too can sew fun projects for themselves and as gifts.
 If your kid wants to use your sewing machine, this is a clue that you need to get your child a sewing machine for kids.

 What kind of kids sewing machine should you buy?

-The type of sewing machine you get for your kids will depend on some factors.
-These factors include age, skill level, and your budget.
+The type of sewing machine you get for your kids depends on some factors.
+These factors include age, skill level, and budget.

 It comes in a wide range of colors and has fun names such as Fuschia, Honeycomb, and Merlot.
 One thing I liked most about the machine is that it comes with a finger guard that protects your kid’s little fingers against getting caught under the needle.
-It has the ability to sew 10 different types of stitches.
+It can sew 10 different types of stitches.
 It is straightforward to use and probably the best kids sewing machine out there.
 There is a detailed review of this machine in the reviews section below.

 Ages 10 – 13

 If your kid loves sewing, they should know how to operate a sewing machine by the time they are 10 years old.
 The best type of machine for kids this age who are still learning to sew are machines with variable speed control and needle down functionality.
-At this age, most kids will only be sewing straight stitches in a straight line.
-Some great projects for kids this age include pillowcases and drawstring bags.
+At this age, most kids will only sew straight stitches in a straight line.
+Some excellent projects for kids this age include pillowcases and drawstring bags.

-A great sewing for kids around this age will be the Brother XM2701.
+An excellent sewing for kids around this age will be the Brother XM2701.
 It is a full-featured sewing machine which is very easy to use.
 The built-in needle threader and drop-in bobbin will be a hit with your kids.
-It is lightweight and small which makes it portable.
-The XM2701 has 27 built-in stitches for the kids to choose from and they can make a buttonhole in just one step with the buttonholer.
-It is durable making it very difficult for the kids to destroy and the best part is it is affordable even with all the extras.
+It is lightweight and small, which makes it portable.
+The XM2701 has 27 built-in stitches for the kids to choose from, and they can make a buttonhole in just one step with the buttonhole foot.
+It is durable, making it very difficult for the kids to destroy, and the best part is that it is affordable even with all the extras.
 Click here for a detailed review of the machine.

 Kids 13 and over